Victoria (Tori) Adams is the Assistant Curator responsible for collections from Oceania, Americas and Africa.

 She works across the collections from Oceania and Africa, with a special interest in the Americas, and specifically Peruvian archaeological textiles and ceramics; indigenous art; and museological collaborations with source communities.

-Victoria was a key team member for the newly opened 'Ancient Egypt Rediscovered' gallery, and contributed significantly to the highly popular The Tomb, ancient Egyptian Burial exhibition in 2017, and in another role to Photography: A Victorian Sensation in 2015.
+Victoria was a key team member for the 'Ancient Egypt Rediscovered' gallery which opened in 2019, and contributed significantly to the popular The Tomb, ancient Egyptian Burial exhibition in 2017, and in another role to Photography: A Victorian Sensation in 2015.
 She has written several blogs and collections stories, and with Frederike Voigt published a chapter on a ‘Collecting Scottish-Yemeni History’.

 Victoria’s academic background is in Art History and Literature from the University of York, and a multi-disciplinary MA in Medieval Studies passed with distinction.
 She specialised in representations of humans and animals inhabiting the margins of European medieval art and society.
 She continues to be interested in the migration and exchange of religious, secular and mythological imagery and symbolism across cultures and social and political systems.